mgba-emu/www/faq.markdown

 ### Gameplay or audio is stuttery

-Try adjusting your sync settings (Sync to audio only is recommended) or your audio buffer settings.
+If you're using the PC version, try adjusting your sync settings (Sync to audio only is recommended) or your audio buffer settings.
 Sometimes switching the audio driver also helps.
+However, if you're using either the 3DS or Vita versions, you're basically out of luck.
+Both devices are underpowered and just barely too slow to run mGBA at full speed in all circumstances.
+We're aware of the problem and are trying to fix it, but there's no guarantee it's fixable.

 ### Audio isn't working in the 3DS version